Guilleaume/Analog-OS-Switch/README.md

 # Analog-OS-Switch
 A modular signal architecture for guitar pickups (CRTS technology).
-Here is the complete, professional English version of your README.md for GitHub.
-It focuses strictly on the Logic Architecture and the Manifesto, exactly as we discussed.

 Analog-OS (v1.2p) – Guitar Signal Architecture
 🎸 "We don't change the pickup.
 We change the world the pickup lives in."